samuel-lucas6/samuel-lucas6.github.io/_posts/2024-08-31-debunking-dont-roll-your-own-crypto.md

 - Double and triple check.
 - Seek peer review.

 Nobody is perfect; don't pretend cryptographers are.
 We all make mistakes and can't know everything.
-If you follow these rules, you have just as much right to be *rolling your own crypto* as a cryptographer because they're doing the same thing just with a head start and the advantage of easier collaboration.
+If you follow these rules, you have just as much right to be *rolling your own crypto* as a cryptographer because they're doing the same thing, just with a head start and the advantage of easier collaboration.